 Perhaps this is the internalized colonialism that Frantz Fanon speaks of, of imagining or longing for oneself to be part of the whiteness that is represented as the World.
 Sometimes I believed in my whiteness until confronted.
 Sometimes others believed and colluded in it too.
 When I moved into Echo Park years ago with a roommate who was a video artist, she wanted the iron bars outside her window to be repaired because she was nervous that the mostly Latino neighbours would see ‘two white girls moving in with all this gear’.
 ‘But I’m not white,’ I said, ‘and your gear is a bunch of old thrift store TVs no one is going to want.’
 ‘Oh, you know what I mean,’ she replied.
 She wanted so much for us to be the same.

 18th century New World Spanish Casta paintings (pinturas de castas) mapped out a visual taxonomy of miscegenation to contain and organize the anxiety such hybrid mixtures produced.
 Bodies are always losing themselves in unlike bodies – the bodies of other humans, non-humans, and the bodies of things.
 The boundaries are porous and this must be contained by terms that denigrate the other to the animal – mulato (mule), lobo (wolf), chino (from cochino, pig).
 But even such anxious systems fall apart at the seams, and the terms themselves begin to express befuddlement, confusion and a lack of clarity: torna atrás (return backwards), tente en el aire (hold yourself in mid-air), no te entiendo (I don’t understand you).

 Main image: Franz Boas demonstrating the Kwakiutl Hamatsa ‘Cannibal Dance’, 1895.
-The photograph was exhibited at The United States National Museum the same year.
+The photograph was exhibited at the American Museum of Natural History the same year.